Enumeration of singular varieties with tangency conditions

 \subsection{Bundles on varieties}

-The construction of algebraic cobordism theory was first generalized to pairs $[S,L]$ for a smooth surface $S$ and a line bundle $L$.
-The resulting algebraic cobordism group $\omega_{2,1}(\CC)$ played a central role in the proofs of the formula of generating series of Donaldson-Thomas invariants in \cite{LP} and \Gott's conjecture in \cite{Tz}.
-More generally, Lee and \Pand\ in \cite{LeeP} constructed the algebraic cobordism theory of a pair of smooth variety and vector bundle.
+Algebraic cobordism theory was first generalized to pairs $[S,L]$ for a smooth surface $S$ and a line bundle $L$ in \cite{LP}.
+The resulting algebraic cobordism group $\omega_{2,1}(\CC)$ can be used to prove generating series of Donaldson-Thomas invariants \cite{LP} and it plays a central role in the proof of \Gott's conjecture in \cite{Tz}.
+More generally, Lee and \Pand\ \cite{LeeP} constructed the algebraic cobordism theory of pairs of smooth varieties and vector bundles.
 We first recall their definitions and main results.